 - The Hawk Watch occurs seasonally August 15 – November 30.
 The best time to view migrating hawks is between 9am and 3pm.
 Please check the Hawk Watch’s website for more information.

 - The Hawk Watch is closed during inclement weather (rain, snow, or thick fog).

 - The Hawk Watch site is on the grounds of an old inn that is no longer in operation.
 Visiting outside of the Hawk Watch season or after dark is not recommended.

 Physical Address: 185 Afton Cir, Afton, VA 22920

-Rockfish Gap Hawk Watch is held on the grounds of the Inn at Afton, located on the southern side of Rockfish Gap just above the intersection of I-64 (exit 99) with Rt 250, Skyline Drive, and the Blue Ridge Parkway.
-The watch is usually conducted from the west end of the Inn.
+Rockfish Gap Hawk Watch is held on the grounds of the former Inn at Afton (now closed), located on the southern side of Rockfish Gap just above the intersection of I-64 (exit 99) with Rt 250, Skyline Drive, and the Blue Ridge Parkway.
+The watch is usually conducted from the northwest corner of the Inn.

 Location & DirectionsView on Google Maps